 Skip to content

-A couple of weeks ago I wrote a post whose whole punchline was that the 1.0.0 beta changed nothing on purpose.
+A couple of weeks ago I wrote a post whose whole punchline was that the beta changed nothing on purpose.
 Today I get to write the sequel, and the tone is different.
-We just tagged 1.0.0-rc.0, the first release candidate.
-If the beta was me quietly hoping the API was ready, the RC is me locking the door and putting the key on the table.
+We just tagged the first release candidate.
+If the beta was me tentatively hoping the API was ready, the RC is me locking the door and putting the key on the table.

-The rule for a release candidate is short and unglamorous: from here to the 1.0.0 GA, only bug fixes and documentation land.
-No new middleware, no new adapter, no new helper.
-The public API you see in 1.0.0-rc.0 is the public API you get in 1.0.0, minus whatever bugs you help me find.
+The release-candidate rule is short and unglamorous: only bug fixes and documentation land before stable.
+Middleware, adapters, and helpers are frozen.
+The public API you see in the release candidate is the public API you get at stable, minus whatever bugs you help me find.
 That is the entire promise, and it is the reason an RC feels heavier to tag than a beta.

 So the beta really was the freeze